Regular graphs of large girth and arbitrary degree

-This does not compete with the girth of the graphs described in the present paper, even in the non-bipartite case. \item for an odd number $d$, the use of Morgenstern graphs could make sense, however the values of $c(d)$ for $d$ odd shown in Theorem~\ref{th:contrib} are not too bad, becoming close to the upper limit $\frac 4 3$ rather quickly. \item the use of the construction of Morgenstern would induce a jump in technicality, without a significant strengthening of the results, as shown by the two previous points. \end{itemize}
+This does not compete with the girth of the graphs described in the present paper, even in the non-bipartite case. \item for an odd number $d$, the use of Morgenstern graphs could make sense if connectedness is proved, however the values of $c(d)$ for $d$ odd shown in Theorem~\ref{th:contrib} are not too bad, becoming close to the upper limit $\frac 43$ rather quickly.

-\paragraph{Further improvement 2.} In the recent work~\cite{DaTi10} the record on the lower bound for $\gamma_d$ was beaten, from $\gamma_d \ge \frac 4 3$ to $\gamma_d \ge \frac{12} 7$ for $d=p^3+1$, $p$ an odd prime.
-This new construction is based on octonions and follows the main steps of the construction made in~\cite{LPS88}.
-Since the improvement proposed in the present paper is based on a simple modification of~\cite{LPS88}, it is reasonable to hope that a similar modification of~\cite{DaTi10} would provide a comparable improvement on the lower bounds for $\gamma_d$, $d\not = p^3+1$, than the one given in the present paper.